The-OpenROAD-Project/OpenLane/README.md

     </tr>
     <tr>
         <td align="center">
-            <code>-design</code> <br> (Required)
+            <code>-design &lt;folder path&gt;</code> <br> (Required)
         </td>
         <td align="justify">
             Specifies the design folder.
-A design folder should contain a config.tcl definig the design parameters. <br> If the folder is not found, ./designs directory is searched
+A design folder should contain a config.tcl defining the design parameters. <br> If the folder is not found, ./designs directory is searched
         </td>
     </tr>
     <tr>